Deci-AI/super-gradients/documentation/source/factories.md

 So we would like to somehow instantiate these classes `SegColorJitter`, `SegRandomFlip` and `SegRandomRescale`.

 Factories in SuperGradients come into play here!
-All these objects were registered beforehand in SuperGradients, so that when you write these names in the recipe, SuperGradients will detect and instantiate them.
+All these objects were registered beforehand in SuperGradients, so that when you write these names in the recipe, SuperGradients will detect and instantiate them for you.

 ## Registering a Class

 As explained above, only registered objects can be instantiated.
-This registration consists of mapping the object to the corresponding type.
+This registration consists of mapping the object name to the corresponding class type.

-In the example above, the string `"SegColorJitter"` was mapped to the class `SegColorJitter`. and this is how SuperGradients knows how to convert the string defined in the recipe, into an object.
+In the example above, the string `"SegColorJitter"` was mapped to the class `SegColorJitter`, and this is how SuperGradients knows how to convert the string defined in the recipe, into an object.

 You can register the class using a name different from the actual class name.
 However, it's generally recommended to use the same name for consistency and clarity.